Maira-Nawaz/Data-Science-Projects/README.md

-# Bengaluru House Proce Project
+# Bengaluru House Price Project
 Here is a description of the project:

 Importing Libraries: You started by importing essential libraries such as Pandas, NumPy, and Matplotlib.